debrouwere/jobs/README.md

 ### Creating your own client library

 If you'd like to access Jobs from within your code (as opposed to through the command-line or through a job board) you can.
-Jobs comes with a client library for Lua, described above, but for other languages you'll have to create something similar yourself.
+Above, we described the Jobs client library for Lua.
+A feature-complete client library also exists for [Python](https://github.com/debrouwere/jobs.py).
+For other languages you'll have to create something similar yourself.
+Luckily, about 100 lines of code should do the trick.

 First, you will want a system that turns job commands into their equivalent evalshas.
 You can get this mapping from the `commands` hash in Redis.
-Most Redis client libraries have the ability to add custom commands.
+Most Redis client libraries have the ability to add custom commands, allowing you to add in `jset`, `jget` and all the other Jobs commands.

-Secondly, while Redis commands should always specify all the keys they operate on (which is why in the code above, we keep referring to `jobs`, `jobs:schedule`, and `jobs:runners`), but in a client library you can just hardcode these so the end user doesn't have to specify them over and over again.
+Secondly, while Redis commands should always specify all the keys they operate on (which is why in the code above, we keep referring to `jobs`, `jobs:schedule`, and `jobs:runners`), in a client library you can just hardcode these so the end user doesn't have to specify them over and over again.

 Finally, the Redis commands require all arguments to be entered in the right order.
 In a client library, you might accept a range of options (start and stop time, interval) and then put these in the right order when sending them off to Redis.
 It's also nice to give users the option to specify times in seconds, minutes, hours and days.
 Just convert them all to seconds, which is what the `JSET` command expects.